ubc-library-rc/dryad2dataverse/docs/dryadd.md

 The software is designed to automatically update changed studies.
 Simply run the utility with the same parameters as the previous run and any studies in Dataverse will be updated

+**Scheduling**

+While **dryadd** can be run on an ad-hoc basis, you may wish to add it a scheduler such as a linux crontab or the Windows scheduler so that transfers can be made automatically.

 **Miscellaneous**

-The **dryadd/.py/.exe** works best if run at intervals.
-This can easily be achieved by adding it to your system's _crontab_ or using the Windows scheduler.
-Currently it does not run as a system or service, although it may in the future.

 Dryad itself is constantly changing, as is Dataverse.
 Although the software should work predictably, changes in both the Dryad API and Dataverse API can cause unforeseen consequences.

-To act as a backup against catastrophic error, the monitoring database is automatically copied and renamed with a timestamp.
-Although the default number of backups is 3 by default, any number of backups can be kept.
-Obviously, if you run the software once a minute this isn't helpful, but it could be if you update once a month.
+To act as a backup against catastrophic error, the monitoring database is automatically copied and renamed with a timestamp and retains a user-specified number of backups.